-4.1 Formative Assessment/Feedback on learning
+4.2 Formative Assessment

 Formative assessment is provided in the following ways:

 - A. Oral feedback in the course of option classes - B. Written and oral feedback on language work - C. Oral feedback on dissertation progress in the course of the Research Methods Worskshops and the Medieval Church and Culture seminars in Trinity Term